Lex Frieden Employment Awards

 How to Submit a Nomination

-Nominations are due by August 31 of each year.
+Nominations are due by September 7, 2018.
 Please submit the appropriate Entry Form for your nomination.

 - The Martha Arbuckle Award recognizes the most innovative local committee project, and is presented in memory of Austin's long-time disability advocate Martha Arbuckle.